IHac-er/SE_LAB_PROJECT/READme.txt

 1. Before running the project, ensure you have the following installed:
 2. Python 3.x
-3. Flask (for backend functionality)
+3. Flask - Python Module (for backend functionality)
-4. MySQL Server (to store user data)
+4. MySQL Database (to store user data)
 5. MySQL Connector (to connect Python with MySQL)

 Run the following command to install required Python packages: